Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 I am currently a graduate student at the [School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore](https://www.ntu.edu.sg/eee).
 Now working at [Institute of Microelectronics, Agency for Science Technology and Research (A*STAR), Singapore](https://www.a-star.edu.sg/ime).
 I am privileged to have the guidance and mentorship of [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105) and [Do.
 Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team), doing Analog\RF circuit design.

 My research interests are TRx, analog and mm-wave circuit design.
 If you are interested in collaborating, please contact me.
-I'm open to any form of cooperation.
+I'm open to any form of cooperation. （This is just a quick summary of my academic focus, skills, experiences, and achievements, as well as a brief insight into my personality.
+For more detailed information, please refer to my Curriculum Vitae (CV), Research Proposal (RP), Personal Statement (PS), and interview PowerPoint presentation）

 # 🔥 News